 The Bronze Award application process required that we thoroughly explore, understand and have a plan in place to address the issues that impact gender equity and diversity in the University.

-We are committed to the 10 Principles of the Athena SWAN charter and to implementing a four-year Action Plan which provides a solid foundation for eliminating gender bias and recognises that to live our declared values as a University requires determination and a long-term commitment to effect positive changes.
+We are committed to upholding the Athena SWAN principles and to implementing a four-year Action Plan which provides a solid foundation for eliminating gender bias and recognises that to live our declared values as a University requires determination and a long-term commitment to effect positive changes.